-In the event of an earthquake with a seismic intensity of 6-lower or greater in Kyoto City or the surrounding areas:
+In the event of an earthquake with a seismic intensity of 6-lower or greater above at your current location.

 - 1. Access the Safety Confirmation System through your smartphone, PC or tablet to register your safety information. - 2.
-If you cannot register your safety information using the Safety Confirmation System, inform your department of your safety by telephone or e-mail. - Kyoto City and surrounding areas are defined as follows:
+If you cannot register your safety information using the Safety Confirmation System, inform your department of your safety by telephone or e-mail.